 People often infer expertise from the choice of unique, rare, or sophisticated options.
 But might the mere level of choice variety also serve as a signal of expertise, and if so, how?
 Three experiments show that the relationship between choice variety and perceived expertise depends on the perceiver's own level of expertise.
 Experts in a given domain perceive less varied selections as indicative of discernment, which in turn increases perceived expertise in that domain, and consequently choose less variety to portray themselves as experts.
 In contrast, novices perceive more variety as indicative of category breadth knowledge, which in turn increases their perception of category expertise.
 Consequently, novices choose more variety to portray themselves as experts.
 The findings make novel theoretical contributions to research on variety-seeking, consumer expertise, and social perception, as well as practical contributions for marketers of product assortments and bundles.

 Michal Maimaran, Aner Sela, Sian Morgan, Liat Hadar

-Maimaran, Michal, and Aner Sela.
+Maimaran, Michal, Aner Sela, Sian Morgan, and Liat Hadar.
 2017.
 Choice Variety and Perceived Expertise.